awsdocs/aws-codestar-user-guide/doc_source/sam-tutorial.md

    + `buildspec.yml`, which CodePipeline instructs CodeBuild to use during the build phase, to package the web service using AWS SAM\.
    + `index.py`, which contains the logic for the Lambda function\.
 This function simply outputs the string `Hello World` and a timestamp, in ISO format\.
    + `README.md`, which contains general information about the repository\.
+   + `template-configuation.json`, which contains the project ARN with placeholders used for tagging resources with the project ID
    + `template.yml`, which AWS SAM uses to package the web service and create the API in API Gateway\.
-![\[The project source code files in CodeCommit\]](http://docs.aws.amazon.com/codestar/latest/userguide/images/acs-sam-project-cc.png)
+![\[The project source code files in CodeCommit\]](http://docs.aws.amazon.com/codestar/latest/userguide/images/adh-sam-tutorial-source-code-files.png)

    To view the contents of a file, choose it from the list\.